 Configuration

-We use symbols to indicate the status of implementation for the different parts of the interface (see table below).
-For work that is planned or is in progress, we include in-depth descriptions of the planned implementation.
-This may include signatures, docstrings, and pseudocode to clarify the design.
-Once the interface is implemented (done), we will remove the signatures from the documentation and point to the reference documentation instead.
-The symbols we use are described in the table below.
+We use symbols to indicate the status of implementation (see table below).
+For planned or in-progress work, we might include signatures, docstrings, and pseudocode to clarify the design.
+Once the interface is implemented, these are replaced by links to the reference documentation.

 | Status | Description |